futurice/safer-globe-arms-report/README.md

 ```

 Start your app by running `yarn start`, and start debugging in VS Code by pressing `F5` or by clicking the green debug icon.
 You can now write code, set breakpoints, make changes to the code, and debug your newly modified code—all from your editor.

+## Patch File

+We use base-path.patch to resolve path issues in some of the files.
+So editting of following files might also require changing of patch file (otherwise the patch might not be applied successfully):

+* package.json
+* src/data/about/about_en.md
+* src/data/about/about_fi.md
+* src/index.js

 ## Adding a Stylesheet